 join errors/total * 100

-When you have fairly predictable daily traffic patterns for an endpoint and want to be alerted if that pattern changes, you can write a “seasonality” alert.
-In this example, the season is short - just a day.
-The alert will fire if the current number of requests, averaged over the last hour, differs by more than 20% from yesterday’s average (over the same hour window).
+In the alert query, the season is short (one day).
+The alert triggers if the current number of requests, averaged over the last hour, differs by more than 20% from yesterday’s average (over the same hour window).
+For the alert threshold, set Critical threshold to above 20.

 1